lisp-mirror/lqml/examples/clog-demo/readme.md

 Known issues
 ------------

-As of 2025, please put an older version of **mgl-pax** under your `~/quicklisp/local-projects/`, since the 2025 version would cause a crash during startup.

-(I tried with a version from 2024 and it worked for me.)
+As of 2025, you'll need to copy file `version.lisp-expr` from **mgl-pax** sources under `clog-assets/`.
+This file is (unfortunately) a runtime dependency of the :mgl-pax ASDF system.